manojmanivannan/liveisstracker/README.md

     cd liveisstracker
     ```

-2.  **Run the application:**
+2.  **Run the application commands:**
     The included `run.sh` script uses `uv` to install dependencies and run the app in a local virtual environment.
+You can pass the subcommands to it:
     ```bash
+    # Run the GUI
+    ./run.sh run

+    # Get the location
-    ./run.sh
+    ./run.sh location
     ```